abtion/guidelines/best-practices/workflow.md

 - Be flexible to any sudden change in priority.

 ## Workflow
-We follow trunk base development.
-If you are not familiar with it, you can read on https://trunkbaseddevelopment.com.
-Specifically, we want to avoid large branches/differences between environments.
-They have been identified as a way to create a knowledge gap in the team and between the client.
+We follow [trunk-based development](https://trunkbaseddevelopment.com).
+The goal is to avoid long-lived branches, differences between environments, and deliver value to our clients as soon as possible.
+This way, we reduce knowledge gaps within the team and with the client.

+Following a trunk-based development workflow means that some pre-integration steps are highly recommended.
+These will usually be in the form of [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), and run test suites and linters on `pre-commit` / `pre-push`.

 - Developers work in pairs.
 - A pair always takes the first card from the backlog.
 The backlog is already prioritized.
+- A pair will pull from `main`* and make sure to be up-to-date with the latest changes.
 - A pair will work on the card until it is ready.
 Pair switches might occur during the process.
-- We always branch out from main* and we merge to main.
-- We use short-lived branches to play around with the code.
+- Every commit is [signed](https://github.com/abtion/guidelines/tree/main/gpg-signing), [Co-authored](https://github.blog/2018-01-29-commit-together-with-co-authors/), and has passed the `pre-commit` hooks.
+- When the work is done, the pair pushes the changes.
+This will trigger the `pre-push` hooks and ensure the changes' validity.
+- Github Actions (or pragmatically-picked alternatives) are used for continuous integration.
-- When merging to main, we automatically deploy to production.
+- We automatically deploy to production.
 We may use a test environment** which must always be synchronized with production with private information obfuscated for security.
-We use feature flags for coordinating feature releases with the client.
+We may use feature flags for coordinating feature releases with the client.
-- Feature acceptance will occur by the product owner*** in the test environment.
+- Feature acceptance is done by the product owner*** in the test environment.
-- Tech Chore acceptance will occur by developers*** in the test environment.
+- Technical chores acceptance is done by developers*** in the test environment.
-- A pair will merge directly to main whenever they feel confident (see “we trust our colleagues as professional developers").
-They may request feedback from other developers by asking them directly or indirectly opening a "Pull Request" in Github.
-They should gather feedback from the product owner during IPM, standup, Show & Tell and any necessary ad-hoc meetings to ensure that they are developing the right product.
+- A pair may request feedback from other developers by asking them directly.
+Feedback is frequently gathered and demanded from the product owner during meetings, as well as asynchronously (Asana, Slack, ...) to ensure that the right product is being developed.
+- A "daily diff" meeting can be set up to review the code changes of the past day and give a chance to every team member to understand the changes.
-- The developers have the responsibility to move the card to a "ready for acceptance” column in Asana.
+- The developers have the responsibility to move the card to a "Ready for acceptance” column in Asana.
 This implies that they genuinely believe the card is ready.
+The card is assigned to the tester.
 - If the backlog runs out of tasks, developers will let the product owner know, and will work on technical debt until the product owner has prioritized feature work.

-\* main might have a different name depending on the project.
+\* `main` might have a different name depending on the project.
 We strive to use an [inclusive language](https://github.com/abtion/guidelines/blob/main/best-practices/inclusive-language.md)

 ** called staging in Heroku.
 Do not confuse with staging from git-flow.

 *** acceptance must be done by the client whenever possible.
 The product owner from Abtion will have the responsibility to find the right tester.

+### FAQ

+#### Does it mean I can't use feature branches?

+No, but feature branches have to be used carefully.
+Trunk-based development allows for short-lived feature branches.
+If you are confident that your branch will not live longer than 1-2 days, then it should not be an issue.
+You can read more about short-lived feature branches in the context of trunk-based development [here](https://trunkbaseddevelopment.com/short-lived-feature-branches/).

+#### How should we handle cases where the developers are ready with the changes, but the client isn't?

+While branching out is tempting, there are other, often better options.
+The use of a [feature flag](https://trunkbaseddevelopment.com/feature-flags/) or [abstraction](https://trunkbaseddevelopment.com/branch-by-abstraction/) are the most common.